 Semarang is a commercial port and city on central Java Island (Indonesia), located on the island's northern coast.
 The city has population around 1,56 million (metro around 3,2 million).

-- Gereja Blenduk is an unique copper-domed church built in 1753.
+Gereja Blenduk is a unique copper-domed church built in the mid-18th century.
 Chinatown is a maze of shops and alleys with Tay Kak Sie Temple at its centre.
 Other popular tourist attractions include Puri Maerakoco (park with models of traditional for Java houses), Mangkang Zoo, Ronggowarsito Museum, Sam Po Kong Temple, Ambara Railway Museum (includes 21 German, Swiss and Dutch made locomotives built between 1891-1928).

 Semarang cruise terminal

-Cruise ships dock at Semarang harbour, Tanjung Emas (2,4 km/1,5 ml from the city centre).
+Cruise ships dock at Semarang harbour, Tanjung Emas (2,4 km/1,5 mi from downtown).
 Local rules don't permit shuttle buses so the only exploring options are an excursion tour or one of the many taxis.